Silverware-Games/matchy-star-gdd/README.md

 The **Ballast System** introduces weight, balance, and risk management into matching decisions.

-- Ships accumulate ballast based on player actions
+- The ballast empties as you move gems, making each movement strategically significant.
 - Ballast meaningfully affects outcomes (difficulty, stability, scoring, or efficiency)
 - A dedicated **Ballast Counter UI** provides continuous feedback